ApolloNet/amazing-mazes/README.md

 At cell at 4th row, 1st column, you enter the fight mode.

-The message "You woke up a dragon" is displayed with the icon 🐉.
+The message "🐉 You woke up a dragon" is displayed.

 The opponent is Dragon, it has 100 hp.
-Its attacks are
+Its attacks are "Red fire" that inflicts 50 hp, and "Tail stroke" that inflicts 10 hp.

+When the opponent is defeated, the message "🥦 You found a Broccoli" is displayed.
+And the hero earn 20 hp.

 # Light event